Slyder7634/uniconnect/README.md

 - **Exam Management:** Create and manage exam schedules for your courses.

 ### 🤖 AI-Powered Assistant
-- **UniConnect AI:** An intelligent chatbot powered by **Google Gemini** to instantly answer questions about university life, policies, schedules, and more.
+- **UniBridge AI:** An intelligent chatbot powered by **Google Gemini** to instantly answer questions about university life, policies, schedules, and more.

 ---